Are you ready for the great wealth transfer?

 Talk as a family

-Advisors need to conduct a cash flow analysis to see what type of income the boomers will have in retirement, as well as their daily expenses.
+If you’re a boomer, your Azzad advisor can help put together a cash flow analysis to see what type of income you will have in retirement, as well as your daily expenses.
 If there isn’t enough income to fund those expenses and to leave a little left over, that means adjustments need to be made.
+We can help you there, too.